swiftlang/swift/docs/SIL.rst

 A ``with`` clause specifies the differentiation functions associated with the original function.
-When a ``with`` clause is not specified, the first operand will be differentiated to produce associated functions, and a ``with`` clause will be added to the instruction.
+When a ``with`` clause is not specified, the first operand will be differentiated to produce derivative functions, and a ``with`` clause will be added to the instruction.

-In raw SIL, it is optional to provide an associated function ``with`` clause.
+In raw SIL, it is optional to provide an derivative function ``with`` clause.
 In canonical SIL, a ``with`` clause is mandatory.